 MCC invests in technical vocational education and training (TVET) programs in partner countries to ensure a better match between the skillset of the workforce and the demands of growing industries.

-In the El Salvador Investment Compact, MCC will fund a grant facility that supports workforce development programs and other public goods that exporting companies need to improve their productivity and expand their businesses.
-At the policy level, MCC would support an integrated TVET governance system and the creation of a continuous assessment process for demand-led TVET specific to private sector involvement in labor demand assessment.
-This would include support for standards for student and teacher certification and curriculum and learning method development.
-It will also create an ongoing process to diagnose labor demand and create new programs or improve existing training programs to meet the demand.
-Current training programs will also be assessed and improved as will the coverage area of these programs.
-Finally, culminating the educational life course of students, MCC will also invest in interventions to facilitate labor mobility and job matching, which link TVET course offerings with the demand of the labor market.
+In the El Salvador Investment Compact, MCC is funding a grant facility that supports workforce development programs and other public goods that export companies need to improve their productivity and expand their businesses.
+At the policy level, MCC supports an integrated TVET governance system and the creation of a continuous assessment process to match training provided by schools with the skills demanded by the private sector.
+This includes standards for student and teacher certification and curriculum and learning method development.
+It is also creating an ongoing process to diagnose labor demand and create new programs or improve existing training programs to meet the demand.
+Current training programs are also being assessed and improved, as is the coverage area of these programs.
+MCC will also invest in interventions to facilitate labor mobility and job matching.

 In Namibia, the $304.5 million MCC compact helped move the country towards a more demand-driven and inclusive TVET system by helping the National Training Authority establish the country’s first National Training Fund, developing a grant program for training in high priority trades, and launching a program that provided academic credit for job-based learning.
-The compact also focused on enhancing growth in rural areas where many poor tribal communities live, by building communities’ capacity to develop eco-tourism operations that preserve and showcase the country’s abundant natural resources, and helping the country accommodate a growing tourist industry.
-To generate tourism operation skills within the community and the greater industry, MCC provided grants to tourism lodge joint ventures to provide on-the-job training in needed skills and grants to major private tourism and hospitality industry skill providers.
-Finally, MCC provided support to regional resource and study centers that provide basic information technology skills, adult literacy services and job information services for unemployed youth, low-skilled adults, and the greater community.
+The compact also focused on enhancing growth in the rural areas where many indigenous minority groups live by building communities’ capacity to develop eco-tourism operations that preserve and showcase the country’s abundant natural resources, and by helping the country accommodate a growing tourist industry.
+To generate tourism operation skills within the community and the greater industry, MCC provided grants to tourism lodge joint ventures to provide on-the-job training in needed skills and to major private tourism and hospitality industry skill providers.
+MCC also provided support to regional resource and study centers that provide basic information technology skills, adult literacy services and job information services for unemployed youth, adults, and the greater community.

-In Georgia, where industries lack workers with the right science, technology, engineering, and math skills, MCC established a grant program as part of the country’s second MCC compact that makes grants to public and private TVET providers who partner with industries and businesses to offer courses in specific skill areas according to market needs.
+In Georgia, where industries lack workers with the right science, technology, engineering, and math skills, MCC established a program as part of the Georgia Compact II to offer grants to public and private TVET providers who partner with industries and businesses to design and offer courses in specific skill areas defined by market needs.

-Across Morocco, MCC funding in the first Morocco Compact allowed training institutes to expand vocational training programs that focus on providing formal training for key artisan crafts—including carpentry, ironwork, ceramics, leather, and textiles—whose products are in demand in the national, export, and tourist markets.
-In addition, fifteen schools were renovated and equipped with facilities to teach students the skills needed to participate and compete in the labor market.
+Across Morocco, funding in the 2007 Morocco Compact allowed training institutes to expand vocational training programs that focused on providing formal training for key artisan crafts—including carpentry, ironwork, ceramics, leather, and textiles—whose products were in demand in the national, export, and tourist markets.
+Compact funding also supported the renovation and equipping of fifteen schools with facilities to teach students the skills needed to participate and compete in the labor market.